dakujem/toru/readme.md

 by using a single class import instead of multiple function imports and by reordering the parameters so that the input collection is consistently the first one.
 Still, composing multiple operations into one transformation felt cumbersome, so the `IteraFn` factory was implemented to fix that.
-It worked well, but was still kind of verbose for mundane tasks.
+It worked well, but was still kind of verbose for mundane tasks (this was before PHP 8.5).
 To allow concise fluent/chained calls (like with Lodash), the `Dash` class was then designed.
 With it, it's possible to compose transformations neatly.
+Now since PHP 8.5 onwards, the `Tofu` class also allows for neat transformations.

 ## Contribution and future development

-The intention is not to provide a plethora specific functions, rather offer tools for most used cases.
+The intention is not to provide a plethora of specific functions, rather offer tools for most used cases.

 That being said, good quality PRs will be accepted.